meIonhu/zhihu_obsidian/README.md

 ## Features

 This plugin allows you publish your markdown file directly to [Zhihu](https://www.zhihu.com), a Chinese question-answer platform.
-The feature includes:
+The main features include:

 - create and publish Zhihu articles
 - create and publish Zhihu answers